Martin Selig: Personal life

-He is an art collector, paints himself, and owns works by Rembrandt and Toulouse-Lautrec.
+Selig is a painter and an art collector, and owns works by Rembrandt and Toulouse-Lautrec.

 He was married to Andrea Selig; they divorced in 1995.
 They have three children: David, Lauren and Jordan.
 Selig later married artist Catherine Mayer.

-Lauren Selig, who works as a Hollywood executive producer, is the widow of Russian-born American Kyril Faenov, head of Microsoft's High Performance Computing Lab, who died by suicide in 2012.
+Lauren Selig, a film producer and corporate executive, is the widow of Russian-born American Kyril Faenov, head of Microsoft's High Performance Computing Lab, who died by suicide in 2012.

 Jordan Selig, who was the presumptive heir of Martin Selig Real Estate, left her position as executive vice president of the firm in April 2025.

 Political views

 Selig is a Republican and donates to political causes.
 He endorsed and planned a fundraiser for Donald Trump in the 2016 presidential election, but later withdrew his support.
 He later contributed $50,000 to Donald Trump's 2020 presidential campaign.